 “Uh, this is not two hamsters hugging”

-The service is $12.99 a month or $155.88 a year, does an effective job of blocking accidental porn, and removing the ability to go to several places that can have the MPAA/RIAA sending you a $5000 notice to pay up or be sued for your kid downloading a movie that’s still in theaters.
+The service is $12.99 a month or $155.88 a year, does an effective job of blocking accidental adult content, and removing the ability to go to several places that can have the MPAA/RIAA sending you a $5000 notice to pay up or be sued for your kid downloading a movie that’s still in theaters.

-It’s significantly more full featured than using DNS to block porn sites as it forces Google search into a safe mode and you can knock off devices by hour if you don’t want kids playing around after midnight.
+It’s significantly more full featured than using DNS to block adult sites as it forces Google search into a safe mode and you can knock off devices by hour if you don’t want kids playing around after midnight.

 Everything below this line is a computer tech with 20+ years experience, and an Android/gadget reviewer with 6 years or so, attacking a consumer grade filtering device.